Skip to content

 A useful mental model: the S-GW is the mobility anchor (it moves with you across eNBs), while the P-GW is the session anchor (it stays fixed for the life of your PDN connection, which is why your IP doesn't change as you roam).
 The Gi or SGi interface on its far side is the boundary to external networks.
 As with the S-GW, the 5G core absorbs the P-GW's forwarding role into the UPF and pulls its decision-making out into the SMF and PCF — but the architectural job is unchanged.

 Want to truly understand P-GW?
-Learn it in context — free for 7 days.
+Learn it in context.

 Get weekly 5G/LTE engineering deep-dives